-Digital Transformation is the answer to life the Universe and Everything
+Digital Transformation is the Answer to Life the Universe and Everything

 Everyone is talking about Digital Transformation and the term is now so overused that it has lost its meaning.
-The IT indistry has a track record for picking a trend and flogging it to death.
+The IT industry has a track record for picking a trend and flogging it to death.
 Examples are many, including eBusiness, Service Oriented Architecture, Digital Transformation, API Economy and now AI.

 All great initiatives that have delivered value and improved the art of the possible, given us a new way of thinking about the world and our challenges.
 Digital Transformation is no different.
 It is a term that is intended to make us stop and think, to try to create a new situation that is not simply and extension of today’s reality.

 For Responsiv, Digital Transformation means improving the experience of our customers and staff, increasing productivity and efficiency, and creating opportunities for innovative products and services that will be the norm tomorrow.

 Our approach is to place technology, and a multi-channel architecture, at the centre of our business.
 Departments and sales channels then extend in all directions to deliver specialist experiences and capabilities.
 This is a change for companies have traditionally considered technology as a way to solve individual problems in a disparate and stove piped manner.

 The result is a consistent business platform that can be quickly adapted to new challenges, and to be extended to deliver benefits of scale, and exploit new opportunities.
 Customers see the same data regardless of their choice of device or access, data is protected in a consistent and predictable way.

 A seamless engagement across whatever channel the customer or member of staff wish to use.

 Within our own organisations we are trying to move everyone towards higher value tasks and away from the mundane high manual effort low value activities as demonstrated in the as-is and to-be charts for local government below: